huangnoah/zkorgchart/README.md

-# Orgchart
+# Orgchart: a tree browser that offers a convenient way to display data

 ## Introduct

-  Orgchart is a tree browser (or call **SpaceTree**), the tree offers a convenient way to display data, it consist of nodes and paths, the path represent the relation between node and node.
+  Orgchart is a tree browser (or call **SpaceTree**) that offers a convenient way to display data.
+It consist of nodes and paths, and the paths represent the links connecting these nodes.
 You can expand or collapse individual nodes in the tree to show or hide its children.
-And you can use the attributes to affect how the tree is displayed.
+And you can change the attributes to affect how the tree is displayed.
 For Example, use the **level** to adjust the number of levels that are shown in the tree.

 ## Example

-Suppose we want to describe the staff information and the relation between staff in company or organization by orgchart.
+Suppose we want to make a orgchart to display the staffs information and the relations connecting those staffs.

 ### SpaceTree Layout